charlie-jay2/flexastatus/content/issues/2024-01-14-slowed-response-time.md

   - General Services
 severity: disrupted
 ---
-*Investigating* - We are investigating a potential issue that might affect the response time of our bot to client.
+*Investigating* - We are investigating a potential issue that might affect the response time of our bot to client. - 6:04PM UTC

-*Investigating* - We have found the root cause to the issue and the development team are working towards bringing Flexa back to it's normal state.
+*Investigating* - We have found the root cause to the issue and the development team are working towards bringing Flexa back to it's normal state. - 6:49PM UTC